CARV-ICS-FORTH/frisbee/README.md

 Frisbee is implemented as a set of Kubernetes CRD (Custom Resource Definition) that:

-* Setup initial application stack – easily!
+:heavy_check_mark: Setup initial application stack – easily!

-* Test against actual, close to production software - no mocks!
+:heavy_check_mark: Test against actual, close to production software - no mocks!

-* Replay complex workloads written in an intuitive language!
+:heavy_check_mark: Replay complex workloads written in an intuitive language!

-* Combine Chaos Engineering with large-scale performance testing!
+:heavy_check_mark: Combine Chaos Engineering with large-scale performance testing!

-* Assert actual program behavior and side effects.
+:heavy_check_mark: Assert actual program behavior and side effects.

 To learn more about Frisbee, check the **[QuickStart](https://frisbee.dev/docs/quick-start/)** tutorial or visit our **[Website](https://frisbee.dev)**.